-At its third meeting last June 13th, the Team took its first steps into creating a vision statement for the parish.
-The Team recognized that a vision statement is essential in providing a description for our parish of what “success” will look like in three years.
+The Team is continuing its steps into creating a vision statement for the parish.
+The Team recognizes that a vision statement is essential in providing a description for our parish of what “success” will look like in three years.
 It needs to be concise, inspirational, and attainable.

-With this effort in mind, the Team tried to pin point the focus areas on which to develop the themes for the vision.
+With this effort in mind, the Team is trying to pin point the focus areas on which to develop the themes for the vision.
 “If someone came to visit our parish three years from now, what would they physically experience on a Sunday, or on any other given day of the week?”
-This was the key question that helped refine their insights.
-The pivotal areas that came up were small groups, parish events, evangelization, hospitality, and charitable works.
+This is the key question that helps refine their insights.
+The pivotal areas that we are working on are small groups, parish events, evangelization, hospitality, and charitable works.

-The Team also recognized that there is a “widespread hunger for deeper purpose and meaning, especially among the many ‘spiritual but not religious’”.
-This is one of the issues that resonated with the Team and, through the Archdiocese’s Disciples in Mission, is trying to address for our parish.
+The Team also recognizes that there is a “widespread hunger for deeper purpose and meaning, especially among the many ‘spiritual but not religious’”.
+This is one of the issues that resonates with the Team and, through the Archdiocese’s Disciples in Mission, is trying to address for our parish.